henrythemes/jekyll-bootstrap-theme/introngs1505/labs/advanced-linux.md

 The "|" is the pipe symbol(on mac keyboard alt+7), signifying that whatever output usually comes out of command 1 should instead be directly sent to command 2 and output in the manner that command 2 outputs.

 In a hypothetical situation you have a folder with hundreds of files and you know the file you are looking for is very large but you can't remember its name.
-Lets do a ls -lh and pipe the output to be sorted by filesize.
+Lets do a ls -lh and pipe the output to be sorted by file size.
--n means we are sorting numerically and not alfabetically, -k 5 says "look at the fifth column of output", which happens to be the filesize of ls command.
+-n means we are sorting numerically and not alphabetically, -k 5 says "look at the fifth column of output", which happens to be the file size of ls command.

 ```bash
 $ ls -lh | sort -k 5 -n